2020 Bassfield–Soso tornado

 During the afternoon hours of Easter Sunday, April 12, 2020, an enormous and powerful high-end EF4 tornado struck the southeastern parts of Bassfield and directly struck the communities of Soso, Moss, and Pachuta, Mississippi, as well as rural areas near Seminary and Heidelberg.
 Along its 67.43 mi track, the tornado killed eight people and injured 99 others, causing losses of up to $73 million.
 The tornado was part of the massive 2020 Easter tornado outbreak, which produced 141 tornadoes, and was one of the three violent tornadoes of the outbreak.

 The tornado touched down south of Bassfield, snapping trees, causing significant roof damage, and destroying a mobile home.
-As it intensified occurred, several trees were violently debarked and denuded.
+As it intensified, several trees were violently debarked and denuded.
 The tornado then strengthened to high-end EF4 intensity as it struck the small community of Cantwell Mill.
 Several homes and a restaurant were heavily damaged or destroyed, including a well-constructed cabin that was swept away.
 The tornado continued, debarking and denuding several more trees and significantly damaging homes.
 The tornado weakened slightly before becoming violent for the second time, leveling a home near Seminary.
 More trees and infrastructure were severely damaged as the tornado entered Jones County, impacting the town of Soso, leveling a gas station and inflicting significant to intense damage to other homes and businesses in town.
 The tornado then impacted the community of Moss, causing catastrophic damage to multiple homes and businesses.
 The tornado continued northeast, inflicting significant damage to trees and infrastructure, before dissipating north of Pachuta.

-The tornado itself had a peak width of 2.25 mi, becoming the largest tornado in Mississippi history and the third-largest tornado on record in the United States, and the fourth widest worldwide, surpassing the Trousdale EF3 tornado and only behind the 2004 Hallam tornado and 2013 El Reno tornado.
+The tornado itself had a peak width of 2.25 mi, becoming the largest tornado in Mississippi history and the third-largest tornado on record in the United States, and the fourth widest worldwide, surpassing the Trousdale EF3 tornado and only behind the 2004 Hallam tornado, the 2016 Funing tornado, and the 2013 El Reno tornado.
 At one point, doppler radar recorded that the tornado was surrounded by a cloud of debris that was approximately five miles wide.